 The phrenic nerve controls the movement of the diaphragm to facilitate respiration by allowing air to move into the lungs.
 Electrical stimulation of the phrenic nerve may be achieved by the implantation of a device that can detect cessation of breathing and trigger contraction of the diaphragm to simulate natural respiration.
-These devices have been used for short-term daily respite from mechanical ventilation in patients with high-level (C3 and higher) spinal cord injuries (SCI) as well as conditions affecting respiration such as central alveolar hypoventilation syndrome.
-CSA), amyotrophic lateral sclerosis (ALS), and difficult-to-wean mechanically ventilated individuals.
+These devices have been used for short-term daily respite from mechanical ventilation in patients with high-level (C3 and higher) spinal cord injuries (SCI) as well as conditions affecting respiration such as central alveolar hypoventilation syndrome.2-2 Clinical studies are ongoing related to proposed use in central sleep apnea (CSA), amyotrophic lateral sclerosis (ALS), and difficult-to-wean mechanically ventilated individuals.4-7 incorrect approvals reduces the risks associated with unnecessary procedures, such as complications from surgery, infections, and prolonged recovery times.